-Our 4 membered family lives at South-Carelia, small village called Ylämaa.
+We live at South-Carelia, small village called Ylämaa.
 Nearest city is Lappeenranta, about 30 km away from our home.

 I am member of Finnish Alaskan malamute Club, Finnish Companion Dog Club, Arctic Sleddogs Club and also in Finnish Kennel Club.
 I have signed FKC's breeder commitment.
 My kennel name, Tsaani is

 FCI-registered since 2008, when I also accomplished breeder's basic course.
 Name Tsaani is old Athna Athabascan language and it means Gray bear.
 I have

 completed Finnish Kennel Club's Head Judge course for for Alaskan malamutes official Weight pulling test and for Sleddog's Race Test.
 I also have rights to be Official in Weight Pull, Race Test and

 Utility Tests.
 I have been active in Finnish Alaskan malamute club, as a member and also chairman of Test- and race committee.
 I have also made club's membership magazine Alma, as a maker-up and chief editor.

 I have been board member in Alaskan Malamute Club for 3 years, of which 2 last years as a chairman of the Club.
 Now I have been Chairman of board of Arctic Sleddog's Club and